Programs for children

 Better Beginnings is an early literacy program coordinated by the State Library of Western Australia that aims to promote the importance of reading, rhyming and talking to your baby.
 Subiaco residents with children aged one year and under can collect a free book and parent kit from the library if they have not already received one from their local community child health nurse.

-Subi Kids Crew applications now open!
+Subi Kids Crew

 Subi's future - for kids

 Subi’s future – for kids is an exciting and innovative addition to the city’s suite of strategic planning documents.
 The booklet takes the key messages from the city’s Strategic Community Plan and Corporate Business Plan and puts it into language that children can understand.

 The booklet examines the six focus areas identified in the Strategic Community Plan and includes activities to help children make the most of the booklet.

 Please contact the city on 9237 9216 or email email@example.com to get a copy of the booklet posted to you.